‘Big’ (1988) Review

 After being embarrassed at a local fair for being too short for a carnival ride, Josh finds Zoltar, a fortune-telling game, and wishes to be big.
-The next morning, Josh wakes up to find his wish came true, and he’s a twelve-year-old boy living in the body of an adult man.
+The next morning, Josh wakes up to find that his wish has come true: he’s a twelve-year-old boy living in the body of an adult man.
 He returns to the fairgrounds but finds it abandoned, with the Zoltar game gone.

 With the help of his friend Billy, Josh finds himself in a low-rent apartment in New York City to hide until they can find out where to find the Zoltar game.
-When they find out it will take about a month to get information on the game’s location, Josh finds a job working for MacMillan Toy Company in data entry.
+When they find out, it will take about a month to get information on the game’s location.
+Josh finds a job working for MacMillan Toy Company in data entry.
 He impresses the CEO, Mr. MacMillan, with his youthful energy and catches the eye of Susan, a company executive.
-Josh is quickly promoted and begins to experience what life is like as an adult, while Billy tries to find Zoltar to bring his friend back home.
+Josh is quickly promoted and begins to experience adult life, while Billy tries to find Zoltar to bring his friend back home.

 Big is dated, especially with the technology.
 But watching it today, the old-school toys and computers add even more charm to the film.
 Directed by the late Penny Marshall, Big is not what you would call an outrageous comedy despite its absurd premise.
 Marshall keeps it wonderfully contained as an amusing coming-of-age film, carried by Hanks’s irresistibly funny performance.
-The movie lives or dies on the role of adult Josh, dependent on an actor’s ability to play a child believably enough to have us buy into the premise.
+The movie lives or dies on the adult Josh role, depending on an actor’s ability to play a child believably enough to have us buy into the premise.
 It’s tough to imagine anyone else playing Josh – Robert DeNiro had been in the running… can you imagine?

 While not perfect, Big is a sweet film with genuine laughs and entertaining performances.
 I don’t know how anyone can watch this movie and not enjoy it, especially when you see Tom Hanks and Robert Loggia play Heart and Soul on a walking piano in the middle of F.A.O.
 Schwartz.